OthmanEmpire/analysis_warframe/README.md

 Validty of Simulation
 ---------------------
-The graphs are obtained through numerical means so there is some small error between them and reality but nothing significant.
-Crudely speaking, each graph simulates 50 consecutive boss runs and repeats this process 100,000 times to arrive at a better average of the probabilities (so a total of 5,000,000 runs).
+The graphs are obtained through numerical means rather than exact computation hence introducing some error though insignificant in this case.
+Crudely speaking, each plot below simulates 50 consecutive boss runs and repeats this process 100,000 times to average the probabilities, thus reducing errors stemming for numerical computation.

 As for the correctness of the model, we stored the amount of times each item was dropped during the simulation.
-We then calculated the drop chance of each item purely from this data and the results were no more than 5% from the input probabilities fed into the simulation.
-Thus the simulation is behaving as expected.
-The probabilties were obtained from the warframe wikia (see Credits section).
+We then calculated the drop chance of each item purely from this data and the results were no more than 5% from the input probabilities fed into the simulation, thus confirming that simulation is functioning correctly.
+The input probabilities were obtained from the warframe wikia (see Credits section).

 ### Rhino Warframe Drop Chance (2018-04-21)